Hey HBO, Adobe fixed the Starbucks cup in Game of Thrones for you

 The task probably took all of a minute to complete in After Effects, but we can only hope that HBO will be smart enough not to fix the episode on its streaming services and DVD releases.
 In a show as painstakingly filmed as Game of Thrones, every single detail in every single frame has been labored over to extremes.
 The tiniest of errors like this one remind us of all the effort it takes to create the illusion.

 And besides, it’s part of fan culture now.
-Let Han shoot first; let the Targaryans enjoy their hot lattes.
+Let Han shoot first; let the Targaryens enjoy their hot lattes.